konstellation-io/kre/README.md

 # Versioning lifecycle

-In the development lifecycle of KLI there are three main stages depend if we are going to add a new feature, release a new version with some features or apply a fix to a current release.
+There are three stages in the development lifecycle of KRE there are three main stages depending on if we are going to add a new feature, release a new version with some features or apply a fix to a current release.

 ### Alphas

-In order to add new features just create a feature branch from main, and after the merger the Pull Request a workflow will run the tests and if everything passes a new alpha tag will be created (like *v0.0-alpha.0*), and a new release will be generated with this tag.
+To add new features just create a feature branch from main, and after merging the Pull Request a workflow will run the tests.
+If all tests pass, a new `alpha` tag will be created (e.g *v0.0-alpha.0*), and a new release will be generated from this tag.

 ### Releases

+After releasing a number of alpha versions, you would want to create a release version.
+This process must be triggered with the Release workflow, that is a manual process.
-After some alpha versions we can create what we call a release, and to do that we have to run manual the Release Action.
-This workflow will create a new release branch and a new tag like *v0.0.0*.
-With this tag, a new release will be generated.
+This workflow will create a new release branch and a new tag following the pattern *v0.0.0*.
+Along this tag, a new release will be created.

 ### Fixes

-If we find out a bug in a release, we can apply a bugfix just by creating a fixed branch from the specific release branch, and creating a Pull Request to the same release branch.
-When the Pull Request is merged, after passing the tests, a new fix tag will be created just by increasing the patch number of the version, and a new release will be build and released.
+If you find out a bug in a release, you can apply a bugfix just by creating a `fix` branch from the specific release branch, and create a Pull Request towards the same release branch.
+When merged, the tests will be run against it, and after passing all the tests, a new `fix tag` will be created increasing the patch portion of the version, and a new release will be build and released.

 [admin-ui-coverage]: https://sonarcloud.io/api/project_badges/measure?project=konstellation-io_kre_admin_ui&metric=coverage